matrix-hacks/matrix-puppet-slack/README.md

 This technique does not require admin on the slack team; instead, the bridge is simply a custom slack client.

+The bridge supports multiple teams at once, see the config.sample.json

 ## installation

 clone this repo